 You can take a rotation of assigning each rep a subject to research or share best practices on.
 This helps build a culture of knowledge sharing, and can make your meetings feel more engaging and less like a lecture.

 Break the Routine

-A regular rhythm is a good thing when managing a remote team, but so is breaking out of the routine.
+A regular rhythm is a good thing for sales leaders to keep in mind when managing a remote team, but so is breaking out of the routine.

 Take some time every week to make low-pressure phone calls to some of your salespeople, just to check in and see how they’re doing.
 This takes place of chatting in the break room, and will help you build a trusting relationship and keep a pulse on how they’re doing.

 Try not to get into the habit of being stiff or overly formal with your remote teams.
 Cracking jokes and being real with your people from time to time will go a long way toward building trust and rapport.